chuangcaleb/obsidian-caleb-public/The Greatest Showman Series/The Greatest Show (Finale) – Analysis.md

 - ...and the ordinary hat actually being the extraordinary crown of this kingdom.
 "Where the lost gets found in the crown of the circus king!"

 - Are you lost?
 Look to my top hat of shame that I inherited.
-I wear it proudly as a crown, as a prince of humbugs and father of the lost.
+I wear it proudly as a crown of glory, as a prince of humbugs and father of the lost.
 Come to me, give me your flaws and your deadness, and I will give you life and wonder.
-I rule a kingdom of coloured lights, and you will inherit my kingdom and mission and do more exploits than I got to.
+I rule a kingdom of coloured lights, and you will inherit my kingdom and my mission and do more exploits than I got to.
 If you need reassurance of your inheritance — look to your head, you wear my crown.

 ### What’s the name about?